 When to See Our Aurora / Littleton Periodontists

-A periodontist is a dentist specializing in the prevention, diagnosis and treatment of infections and diseases in the soft tissues surrounding the teeth, and the jawbone to which the teeth are anchored.
-Periodontists have to train an additional three years beyond the four years of regular dental school, and are familiar with the most advanced techniques necessary to treat periodontal disease and place dental implants.
-Periodontists also perform a vast range of cosmetic procedures to enhance the smile to its fullest extent.
+A periodontist is a dentist specializing in the prevention, diagnosis, and treatment of infections and diseases in the supporting tissues (bone and gums) of teeth and dental implants.
+Periodontists train an additional three years beyond the four years of regular dental school, and are familiar with the most advanced techniques necessary to treat periodontal disease and to replace missing teeth with dental implants.
+Our Aurora and Littleton periodontists also perform a vast range of cosmetic procedures to enhance the smile to its fullest extent.

 There are several ways treatment from a periodontist may be sought.
-In the course of a regular dental check up, if the general dentist or hygienist finds symptoms of gingivitis or rapidly progressing periodontal disease, a consultation with a periodontist may be recommended.
+As described above, if resolution of gum disease is not resolved after deep cleanings or if the general dentist or hygienist finds symptoms of periodontal disease during a regular hygiene visit, a consultation with a periodontist may be recommended.
 However, a referral is not necessary for a periodontal consultation.
 You may contact us at any time if you have questions or would like to schedule an initial consultation or appointment.

-- Loose teeth and gum recession– Longer looking teeth can signal recession of the gums and bone loss due to periodontal disease.
-As this disease progresses and attacks the jawbone, (the anchor holding the teeth in place) the teeth may become loose or be lost alltogher.
+Longer looking teeth can signal recession of the gums and bone loss due to periodontal disease.
+As this disease progresses and attacks the jawbone, the teeth may become loose or be lost.

 Diagnosis and Treatment